ChenglongMa/SkinToneClassifier/README.md

   -h, --help            show this help message and exit -i IMAGE FILENAME [IMAGE FILENAME ...], --images IMAGE FILENAME [IMAGE FILENAME ...]
                         Image filename(s) to process;
-                        supports multiple values separated by space, e.g., "a.jpg b.png";
+                        Supports multiple values separated by space, e.g., "a.jpg b.png";
-                        supports directory or file name(s), e.g., "./path/to/images/ a.jpg";
+                        Supports directory or file name(s), e.g., "./path/to/images/ a.jpg";
-                        The app will search all images in the directory of this script in default.
+                        The app will search all images in current directory in default.
-  -c COLOR [COLOR ...], --categories COLOR [COLOR ...]
+  -p COLOR [COLOR ...], --palette COLOR [COLOR ...]
+                        Skin tone palette;
-                        Skin tone categories; supports RGB hex value leading by # or RGB values separated by comma(,).
+                        Supports RGB hex value leading by "#" or RGB values separated by comma(,), E.g., "-p #373028 #422811" or "-p 255,255,255 100,100,100" -l LABEL [LABEL ...], --labels LABEL [LABEL ...]
+                        Skin tone labels; default values are the uppercase alphabet list.
+  -t IMAGE TYPE, --image_type IMAGE TYPE
+                        Specify whether the inputs image(s) is/are colored or black/white.
+                        Valid choices are: "auto", "color" or "bw", Defaults to "auto", which will be detected automatically.
   -d, --debug           Whether to output processed images, used for debugging and verification.
+  -bw, --black_white    Whether to convert the input to black/white image(s).
+                        Then the app will use the black/white palette to classify the image.
   -o DIRECTORY, --output DIRECTORY
-                        The path of output file, defaults to the directory of this script.
+                        The path of output file, defaults to current directory.
+  --n_workers N_WORKERS
+                        The number of workers to process the images, defaults to the number of CPUs in the system.
   --n_colors N          CONFIG: the number of dominant colors to be extracted, defaults to 2.
   --new_width WIDTH     CONFIG: resize the images with the specified width.
 Negative value will be ignored, defaults to 250.
   --scale SCALE         CONFIG: how much the image size is reduced at each image scale, defaults to 1.1 --min_nbrs NEIGHBORS  CONFIG: how many neighbors each candidate rectangle should have to retain it.
-                                Higher value results in less detections but with higher quality, defaults to 5.
-  --min_size WIDTH [HEIGHT ...]
+                        Higher value results in less detections but with higher quality, defaults to 5 --min_size WIDTH [HEIGHT ...]
                         CONFIG: minimum possible face size.
-Faces smaller than that are ignored, defaults to "30 30".
+Faces smaller than that are ignored, defaults to "90 90".
 ```

 ### Use Cases